asynkron/protoactor-go/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `dev` – active development branch of Proto.Actor beta
+* `dev` – active development branch of Proto.Actor beta.

 ## Tags